kaioteoi/development-config/README.md

 ## Folder structure

-In this configuration there is a pre-set `src` folder structure as follows:
+In this configuration there is a pre-set `/src` folder structure as follows:
 ```
 /root
   gulpfile.js